astronomer/docs/astro/dag-metrics.md

 - **Owner(s)**: The Airflow DAG owner attribute.
 You can change the owner attribute when you write or update your DAG.
 - **Tags**: The custom tags that you marked your DAG with.
 To add custom tags to a DAG, see [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/add-dag-tags.html).

-## View detailed metrics for a DAG
+## View DAG run details

 To view more detailed information about a specific DAG in the Astro UI, select the DAG from the **DAGs** page.
-This view contains the same metrics from the **DAGs** page, plus detailed views of the DAG run chart, graph, and code.
+This view contains the same information from the **DAGs** page, plus detailed views of the DAG run chart, graph, and code.
 See [Manage DAGs](manage-dags.md) to learn how to manually mark and trigger DAG runs from this view.

 ![The detailed information page for a DAG, accessible from the DAGs view in the Astro UI](/img/docs/dag-detail-metrics.png)